BlairCurrey/peggle-clone/README.md

 - [x] ball is subject to gravity
 - [x] some arbitrary number of pegs/blocks on screen (some trivial level)
 - [x] ball bounces off pegs/blocks
-- [ ] better physics: ball should lose momentum on peg hit
+- [x] better physics: ball should lose momentum on peg hit
+- [ ] fix bug where barely hitting edge of peg richochets ball in wrong direction
 - [x] ball bounces off walls
 - [x] objects disappear when hit by ball
 - [x] add delay to objects disappearing when hit by ball
-- [ ] ball is destroyed when it hits bottom of screen
+- [x] ball is destroyed when it hits bottom of screen
-- [ ] when ball is "gone" a new ball loads up top (and cannot shoot before this point)
+- [x] when ball is "gone" a new ball loads up top (and cannot shoot before this point)
 - [ ] there is some ball limit (3, 5?) and game over when limit is 0 and turn is over
 - [x] "Preloader" scene to preload all assets, then "Game" scene https://youtu.be/z15L4E7A3wY?si=HRf457MpaxG0EbKl&t=318
 - [ ] free ball bucket - moving "bucket" that should end turn but not decrease ball possession